 Offers some useful tips on training your rabbit.
 However, it’s important to remember the advice is based on experience with only a single rabbit, and the info is a bit outdated – it hasn’t been updated since it was first published in 1991.

 The Biology and Medicine of Rabbits and Rodents has long been considered a “classic” in veterinary medicine.
 Now in its fourth edition, this essential work remains a practical, easy-access manual that spans the diverse needs of both practitioner and researcher.
 Drs.
 Harkness and Wagner have carefully rewritten and extensively updated their practical, trusted resource.

 Why Animals Matter: The Case for Animal Protection

 Erin E. Williams and Margo DeMello

-“A comprehensive, up-to-date, passionate and above all, compassionate account by two people who are knowledgeable about animals, and even more important, love them.” -Jeffrey Masson, author, When Elephants Weep, The Pig who Sang to the Moon Purchase Online
+“A comprehensive, up-to-date, passionate and above all, compassionate account by two people who are knowledgeable about animals, and even more important, love them.” -Jeffrey Masson, author, When Elephants Weep, The Pig who Sang to the Moon Purchase from Amazon

 When Only the Love Remains